FortinetCloudCSE/fortiweb-security-foundations-201/content/05chapter/03Task3.md

 ![apischema7](api-schema7.png)

-9. on Fortiweb Cloud > Attack log > we can see a log generated for this block request to show the reason for block is Open API schema Violation.
+9. In Fortiweb Cloud on the left hand side of the screen go to Threat Analytics > Attack log > we can see a log generated for this block request to show the reason for block is Open API schema Violation.

 ![apischema8](api-schema8.png)